 The WorkTango Active Listening Model

-The workplace is changing, that’s no surprise.
-But with it, the solutions in which we attempt to recruit, retain, and inspire our talent is also changing.
+The Workplace is changing, that’s no surprise.
+But with it, the solutions we use to recruit, retain, and inspire our talent is also changing.

 Just look at the evolution of reward and recognition strategies as an example.
-While employers used to reward employees every five years for long-service awards, based on nothing more than presence, rewards and recognition in organizations today has changed dramatically.
-Today, strategies focus more on monthly, weekly, or even daily timeframes, focusing on more specific value-sets and behaviours and inspiring employees.
+While employers used to reward employees every five years for long-service awards, rewards and recognition in organizations focus more on monthly, weekly, or daily timeframes and specific value-sets and behaviors to inspire employees.
 This positive progression in recognition and reward systems has resulted in greater employee fulfillment and engagement at work.

 The Evolution of Employee Voice